openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-universal-attribute-border.md

 }
 ```

-**Description:** Sets the border width of the popup backplate.
-At least one parameter must be provided when initializing this object.
+**Function:** Sets the border width of a popup backdrop.
+At least one parameter must be provided when instantiating this object.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full